rrandall2016/CSharpFundamentals/README.md

 I will continue to add, and improve each section and please submit what you believe should be added or changed.

-The goal is to make a really good quick reference collection!
+The goal is to make a really good and quick reference collection!

 MOST USED CASES AND SHORT.